kovidgoyal/calibre/manual/function_mode.rst

     # Ensure that we are called once after the last match is found so we can
     # output the ToC
     replace.call_after_last_match = True
+    # Ensure that when running over multiple files, this function is called,
+    # the files are processed in the order in which they appear in the book
+    replace.file_order = 'spine'

 And use it with the find expression::